Barben360/linuxcpupowersave/README.md

 sudo ./install
 ```

 That's it!
-Don't forget to reboot after that.
+You don't even need to log out or reboot.

 ## How to uninstall